tonmoy-saikia/ffdetect/README.md

 # ffdetect

-A C++ application to detect facial features using OpenCV.
+A C++ application for tracking and detecting facial features.